- Training

-Powering Today’s Corporate Universities With Video
+Powering Today’s Corporate University Model Of Training With Video

-Strategic corporate training programs have only become more prevalent as technology advancements, globalization, and the shift from industrialism to an information-based economy has inspired companies to be more intentional when it comes to training and sharing institutional knowledge in order to maintain a competitive advantage.
+Strategic corporate training programs have only become more prevalent as technology advancements, globalization, and the shift from industrialism to an information-based economy have inspired companies to be more intentional when it comes to training and sharing institutional knowledge in order to maintain a competitive advantage.

-Human Resources analyst Josh Bersin has spent years researching and analyzing many top businesses, and has drawn a simple yet surprising conclusion:
+Human Resources analyst Josh Bersin has spent years researching and analyzing many top businesses and has drawn a simple yet surprising conclusion:

 “Companies don’t fail to innovate.
 They simply fail to learn.”

-From recording and sharing process walkthroughs to searchable on-demand training videos for just-in-time learning, corporate universities are adding to their top-down dissemination of critical information by also encouraging more “social learning” from the bottom-up.
+From recording and sharing process walkthroughs to searchable on-demand training videos for just-in-time learning, corporate universities are adding to their top-down dissemination of critical information by also encouraging more “social learning” from the bottom up.

 Digital media technologies help make blended training strategies successful and scalable.
 Many businesses, though, got off to a somewhat slow start when it came to adopting new technologies that help empower employees to become equal partners in the learning process and in the sharing of institutional knowledge.